Primordial non-Gaussianities from inflation

-Since the interest here is to learn how the power spectrum changes with the scale $k$, rather than with the conformal time $\eta$, the time dependence of $H(\eta)$ is not explicitly shown, since $H$ has no dependence on $k$ at all, unlike the other factors where it appears together with $k$ as $-k\eta$.
+Since the interest here is to learn how the power spectrum changes with the scale $k$, rather than with the conformal time $\eta$, the time dependence of $H(\eta)$ is not explicitly shown, since $H$ has no dependence on $k$ at all, whereas in the other factors where it occurs together with $k$ as $-k\eta$.

 Inflation is intended to increase the size of a causally connected patch of the universe far beyond what it would have been in a purely radiation- or matter-dominated universe.
 The idea is that what is seen at large distance-scales today began as fluctuations with a very tiny spatial extent at the time of inflation.
 From the perspective of the more recent ages of the universe, the fluctuations laid down by inflation are, for a longer or shorter while, beyond the causal reach of any process until the horizon $1/\dot\rho$ catches up with the physical size of a fluctuation, which is also growing with the expansion of the universe, though not as fast as the horizon.
-During the inflationary era, this relation is reversed; during inflation, the horizon changes only very slowly, while the physical spatial sizes of the fluctuations are stretched very dramatically.
+During the inflationary era, this relation is reversed; during inflation, the horizon changes only very slowly---$1/\dot\rho=1/H$ is nearly constant---while the physical spatial sizes of the fluctuations are stretched very dramatically.
 In the de Sitter limit, the horizon size would in fact be constant; it is called a horizon since for any observer, anything at a distance greater than $1/\dot\rho$ is unobservable, and time-like Killing vectors tip over and become space-like as they are continued beyond the horizon, just as for the horizon of a black hole in the standard Schwarzschild coordinates.
 However, the de Sitter horizon is a little different---in de Sitter space, each observer sees his or her own horizon and it is not associated with any space-time singularity, and of course de Sitter space does not asymptotically approach Minkowski space as is the case far from a black hole horizon.

-So for inflation, the physically important values of $k$ are those associated with modes that have been stretched well outside this Hubble horizon by the end of inflation.
+So for inflation, the observationally important values of $k$ are those associated with modes that have been stretched well outside this Hubble horizon by the end of inflation.
 Writing the {\it physical\/} $k$, which is stretched by the scale factor over time, as $k_{\rm phys}=e^{-\rho(\eta)}k$, the relevant modes are those for which